 - 3.1 This section refers to first-time admissions (4+ entries). - 3.2 All parents who do not live in Leicestershire county must apply through their home local authority.
-The best way for Leicestershire county residents to apply is by applying online through Leicestershire County Council's website.
-All requests received by 15th January (national closing date) will be considered first and in accordance with the approved priority criteria.
-All applications received after the closing date will be considered after those that have been received on time.
+Parents are encouraged to apply online through the Council's website at: